Celebrating Valentine’s Day with Kids

 We keep it pretty simple with the activities— no use stressing out with an overload of things.

 - Photo Props: We love to have fun with silly photo props.
 I usually throw a plastic tablecloth on a blank wall and we just have fun with it.
-I created some Valentine’s Day photo props for you!
+I created some photo props for Valentine’s Day that you and your family can use!
 Get yours here.

 - Q-pid: The boys love this game.
 I got some heart-shaped bowls from Walmart several years ago.
 Everybody will need a straw (this is the “bow”), and some q-tips (these are the ”arrows”).
 Insert a q-tip in one end of the straw and blow on the other.
 Try to make as many q-tips into your team’s bowl some distance away.
 My boys will spend all night playing this because we only play it once a year!

 - Lunch Notes: These aren’t an activity for the evening, of course, but they are a great way to show some love throughout the month!
 You can throw them in lunchboxes or pass them out at the breakfast table.
-Get yours here.
+Get your Valentine’s Day lunch notes.

 READ ALSO: Simple DIY Command Center & Chore Chart – A simple solution to organize a busy family.